romanchaa997/Audityzer/web3fuzzforge-community-tests/README.md

-# Web3FuzzForge Community Tests
+# Audityzer Community Tests

 A collection of community-contributed security tests for Web3 applications.
-This repository is part of the Web3FuzzForge initiative to improve security testing across Web3 applications.
+This repository is part of the Audityzer initiative to improve security testing across Web3 applications.

 ## 🔍 About

-Web3FuzzForge Community Tests is a repository for sharing, collaborating on, and discovering security tests for Web3 applications.
+Audityzer Community Tests is a repository for sharing, collaborating on, and discovering security tests for Web3 applications.
 Our focus is on detecting edge cases, race conditions, and other potential vulnerabilities in dApps and wallet integrations.

 ## 🏆 Hall of Fame